tsx-cloud/moria-docker-arm/APPROACH.md

 Do not use `EXPOSE` - this is for "documentation" purposes only, but I usually provide documentation with the image - the user does not have to look up `EXPOSE` in the `Dockerfile` this information is available with the rest of the documentation.

-Do not create variables and don't try to make things "reusable" if you have only three file under 40 lines each.
+Do not create variables and don't try to make things "reusable" if you have only three files under 40 lines each.
 Search and replace works well if you need to change several spots, and having the actual value on the line you are reading is usually more helpful, then need to look up where the variable was set.

 _Note: I'm obviously not against variables, programming would be impossible without them, but for the context of such tiny projects readability is more important for easier maintenance_

 ### Do not complicate setup by supporting non-root scenarios

 Some people insist that running your docker containers as root is "insecure".
 They are right.
 However for a dedicated server it hardly matters.
 Running with root is bad, because once your image is compromised, lateral movement becomes much easier.
-With a gaming server the worst that can happen though, is that the attacker will be able to run some crypto miner on your VM, and while unpleasant is not the end of the word.
+With a gaming server the worst that can happen though, is that the attacker will be able to run some crypto miner on your VM, and while unpleasant is not the end of the world.
 If that happens you scrape your VM and create a new one (and also patch the vulnerability that allowed that).